LIMXTEC/BitSend/contrib/rpm/README.md

 RPM Spec File Notes
 -------------------

-The RPM spec file provided here is for Bitsend-Core 0.12.0 and builds on CentOS 7 with either the CentOS provided OpenSSL library or with LibreSSL as packaged at [LibreLAMP.com](https://librelamp.com/).
+The RPM spec file provided here is for bitsend-Core 0.12.0 and builds on CentOS 7 with either the CentOS provided OpenSSL library or with LibreSSL as packaged at [LibreLAMP.com](https://librelamp.com/).
 It should hopefully not be too difficult to port the RPM spec file to most RPM based Linux distributions.